 Africa is at the centre of a perfect storm that threatens to disrupt malaria services and undo decades of progress.
 We must act urgently to both prevent and mitigate the adverse effects of the ongoing global financial crisis, increasing biological threats, climate change, and humanitarian crises.
 These threats represent the most serious emergency facing malaria in 20 years and will lead to malaria upsurges and epidemics if not addressed.
-AU Member States face a \$1.5 billion gap just to sustain existing, yet inadequate, levels of malaria-related services between now and 2026.
-To get back on track and eliminate malaria, we will need to mobilise another \$5.2 billion dollars annually to fully finance our national malaria plans.
-Climate change presents a significant threat to the progress that we have made.
+To get back on track and eliminate malaria, we will need to mobilise another \$5.2 billion dollars annually to fully finance our national malaria plans, and urgently fill gaps created by the recent reductions in ODA.
+Extreme weather events and climate change present a significant threat to the progress that we have made.
 Africa is disproportionately exposed to the risks of climate change and by the 2030s, 150 million additional people will be at risk of malaria because of warmer temperatures and increased rainfall.
 Climate disasters displace millions and destroy roads and health facilities, reducing access to health services.
-There is urgency to decarbonise and reduce our carbon footprint.
-We must implement integrated and multisectoral solutions, and adapt our health systems to the threats of both climate change and pandemics.
-We must also take action to confront the threats of insecticide and drug resistance, reduced efficacy of rapid diagnostic tests, and the Anopheles stephensi mosquito which spreads malaria in both urban and rural areas.
+We must also take action to confront the threats of insecticide and drug resistance, reduced efficacy of rapid diagnostic tests, and the invasive Anopheles stephensi mosquito which spreads malaria in both urban and rural areas.
 The good news is that the malaria toolkit continues to expand.
-WHO has approved the use of dualinsecticide mosquito nets that are 43% more effective than traditional mosquito nets and will address the impact of insecticide-resistance.
+WHO has approved the use of dual-insecticide mosquito nets that are 43% more effective than traditional mosquito nets and will address the impact of insecticide-resistance.
 New medicines for treating malaria and two malaria vaccines for children have also been approved with an increasing number of countries deploying these new tools.
 The scaling up of these interventions will help us achieve our goal of eliminating malaria.
-This will require integrated approaches with malaria as a pathfinder for pandemic preparedness, climate change and health, Primary Health Care and Universal Health Coverage.
-We must work to sustain and increase domestic resource commitments including through multisectoral End Malaria and NTD councils and Funds, which have raised over US\$125 million.
+This will require integrated approaches with malaria as a pathfinder for primary health care strengthening, climate change and health, and Universal Health Coverage.
+We must work to sustain and increase domestic resource commitments including through multisectoral End Malaria and NTD councils and Funds, which have raised over US\$150 million.